-Sanford Biggers - Race Track Martyrs II - 2017
+Sanford Biggers - Race Track Martyrs II - 2017 SOLD OUT

 Sanford Biggers is a New York-based, interdisciplinary artist who works in film/video, installation, sculpture, music, and performance.
 Biggers intentionally complicates our understanding of hip hop, Buddhism, politics, identity, and art history to offer new perspectives and associations for established symbols.
 Through a multi-disciplinary formal process, and an equally syncretic creative approach, he makes works or “vignettes” that are as aesthetically pleasing as they are conceptual.